 We live with a framework about how the world works, our purpose and place, and what is right and wrong.
 We may not be conscious of that framework, or our philosophy of life, but it guides our actions all the same.
 We benefit as individuals and as a society from a examining the principles guiding our thoughts and actions.
 More importantly is gaining the wisdom and experience necessary to act in accordance with our principle.

-- Essays – How to Live
+Essays on How to Live and Thrive

 - Reconciling Secular and Religious Perspectives on Moral Codes

 - Is Controlling Desires a Key to Happiness?

 - Virtue and Character

 - What I Learned from Studying Kant